mfreed7/declarative-shadow-dom/README.md

 For the reasons above, the current imperative-only API for Shadow DOM is not compatible with SSR.
 In order to support Shadow DOM in SSR environments, a declarative Shadow DOM API is required.

-Another related requirement for SSR solutions is that they support “isomorphic” code: the code running on the server (to build the SSR content) should be the same as the code running on the client.
+Another related requirement for SSR solutions is that they support "isomorphic" code: the code running on the server (to build the SSR content) should be the same as the code running on the client.
 For Web Components, that boils down to the need for a DOM tree that can be serialized on the server and deserialized on the client back into the same tree, including #shadowroot nodes.

 In addition to the SSR motivations given above, another commonly-cited motivation is ergonomics.
-One of the primary “features” of Shadow DOM is style encapsulation.
+One of the primary "features" of Shadow DOM is style encapsulation.
 The CSS developers who are involved with styling components are typically more comfortable with HTML/CSS than they are with JS, and usually prefer to be able to achieve their styling objectives without resorting to JS.
 Some design systems even limit or prohibit the use of JS for styling.
 Offering CSS developers an ergonomic declarative way to utilize Shadow DOM without requiring any JS would therefore allow such developers to benefit from the style scoping feature of Shadow DOM.

 Finally, a distinct but related problem that this proposal could solve is the current inability to completely serialize DOM that contains shadow roots.
 Calling `node.innerHTML` on a node that contains a `#shadowroot` does not return the `#shadowroot` or any of its children.
 With this proposal, it is possible to provide that missing feature.